aabouie/CapStone1/README.md

 * fsd

 ## Web Scraping
 In this project, we started to web scrape the CARMAX website.
 The file that used to scrape the website is called "Test_scraping.ipynb".
+It is worth mentioning that two popular car brands (Ford and Toyota) currently availble for sale on CARmax in Texas, California, and New York state between the years of 2012-2020 were the filtering criteria for data extraction.

 The follwoing figure shows the summary of the workflow:

 <img src="images/Workflow.jpg" width=800 height = 400>

-As can be seen,
+As can be seen, BeautifulSoup is used to scrape the data from CARmax website.
+Then, the scraped data is stored in Mongo database.
+Afterwards, python libraries were used for data cleaning, analysis, and visualization.

 ## EDA Analysis

 Features that were extracted and used in this study include:
 * Car mileage
 * Car price